snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/GitHub-connector.md

 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content based on keywords, personal preferences, and social connections.

 ## Limitations
 - Only repository metadata and markdown files are indexed.
-Other GitHub entities such as issues, pull requests, and comments are not indexed in the private preview.
+Other GitHub entities such as issues, pull requests, and comments aren't indexed.
 - Only markdown files up to 1 MB in size are supported.
-Larger files won't be indexed.
+Larger files aren't indexed.

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.